 - % correct - this is technically not a norm group but simply shows the raw score

 If you choose to allow extra time for your tests, you will only be able to view the % correct benchmark.
 We can’t make a fair comparison between candidates if they had different time limits for their tests.

 It's not possible to cross-reference norm groups.
 For example, software developers with a Bachelor's degree.

 Changing the benchmark

-You can set the benchmark from two places in the platform:
+You can set the benchmark from the candidate's result page.